stefan-beuchert/MovieRecommender/README.md

 * The terminal, which I used a lot

-Sadly I realized only after implementing most of the core features, that I could have used the professional edition for free, because I am a student.
-This would have allowed me to use .http / .rest files, which can send http-request directly from the IDE.
+Sadly I realized only after implementing most of the core features, that I could have used the professional edition for free because I am a student.
+This would have allowed me to use .http / .rest files, which can send HTTP-request directly from the IDE.
 I had to use Postman for this.
-Also I could have used an integrated support for IPython Notebook, which would have made it possible to run and edit .ipynb files inside of the IDE.
+Also, I could have used integrated support for IPython Notebook, which would have made it possible to run and edit .ipynb files inside of the IDE.

 Now I know better for the next time :)